Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Introduction

-The article is structured as follows.
-First, \autoref{sec:background} outlines the background on intrinsic motivation, its computational approaches, and its relation to autonomy, insofar it relates to the present work.
-Section~\ref{sec:PI} then specifically introduce predictive information~(PI), the information theoretic formalism we use to implement intrinsic motivation in our studies.
+First, \autoref{sec:background} outlines the background on intrinsic motivation, its computational approaches, and its relation to autonomy, insofar it relates to the present work. \Autoref{sec:TiPI-overview} then introduces time-local predictive information~(TiPI), the information theoretic formalism we use to implement intrinsic motivation in our studies.
 We outline the concrete approximations (and their assumptions) to compute PI.
 In particular, we highlight how to make this approach suitable for deployment on an actual robot and why it is a good candidate for our research questions.

-Section~\ref{sec:study_design} presents the materials and methods of our within-subjects study~($N=24$).
+\Autoref{sec:study_design} presents the materials and methods of our within-subjects study~($N=24$).
 The study consists of two conditions with the same robot platform: the intrinsically motivated behavior in one condition is generated using predictive information maximization, the behavior in the other condition is a reactive baseline behavior.
 The focus is on the interplay between the robot and the human participant.
-Importantly, in contrast to many HRI studies, participants cannot order the robot to do something.
+We designed a study where the participants interact and observe the robots in order to understand their behavioral differences, but they are not given information about the robot's task and they cannot order the robot to do something.
 Instead, the robot and the human participants explore their behavior towards each other.
-The study design is motivated by a preliminary study by \cite{ScheunemannSalgeEtAl-19} which has been conducted and published prior to this work.
+We call this ``robotologist'' study design (for details see \autoref{sec:studyII:robotology}).
+The study design is motivated by a preliminary study by \citet{ScheunemannSalgeEtAl-19} which has been conducted and published prior to this work.
 We outline the learned lessons from this previous study where needed.